Dispute with a business? Consider writing a complaint letter using our free tool.

 If you’re looking to report a fraudulent business, then submitting a PA Attorney General consumer complaint may be a good option for you.

-What is a Pennsylvania Attorney General Consumer Complaint?
+Pennsylvania Attorney General Consumer Complaints

 By submitting a complaint with the PA Attorney General, you’re reporting a business that has potentially committed an illegal activity.